Tunisian President Says Parliament Suspended Indefinitely - UrduPoint

 Tunisia, hailed as a rare democratic success story in the middle East and North Africa, has been mired in political crisis since Saied's intervention, which comes as the country struggles with dire economic woes and the Covid-19 pandemic.

-On July 25, Saied invoked the constitution to extend his authority, dismissing the head of government Hichem Mechichi and freezing parliament in what activists have called a "purge" that has seen opponents, judges and businessmen arrested or banned from travel.
+On July 25, Saied invoked the constitution to extend his authority, dismissing prime minister Hichem Mechichi and freezing parliament in what activists called a "purge" that has seen opponents, judges and businessmen arrested or banned from travel.

 Saied issued "a presidential decree extending the exceptional measures... regarding the suspension of Parliament and lifting of the parliamentary immunity of its MPs until further notice", the presidency statement said.

-He has yet to appoint a new government or reveal a "roadmap" for his decisions despite repeated demands by political parties.
+He has yet to appoint a new government or reveal a "roadmap" for his decisions despite repeated demands from political parties.

+France on Tuesday expressed hope that Tunisia would as soon as possible "be able to respond to the economic, social and health challenges it faces" and said it was monitoring the situation closely.

 While the president enjoys widespread popularity at home, his move sparked fears internationally that the cradle of the 2011 Arab Spring is regressing towards authoritarianism.

-Analysts expect Saied will announce new measures to reassure Tunisians and the international community about his decisions.
+Analysts expect Saied will announce new measures to reassure Tunisians and the international community.

 He said Saied wants to show "that he is not in a rush".